ITTLuffy/javaArraysAndStrings/README.md

 ## Sorted array in a small version
 Sorted an array, using the equality of to cells <br>
 Also seeing if two string are polindrome, which means they can be read in the opposite verse.

+## Blackjack
+Trying to replicate the famous game blackjack, without becoming gambling addict :)
+Using new feat: System.exti(0); this is used to stop the process.